remast/remast.github.io/articles/2019-11_Go-for-SonarCloud-with-Github-Actions/Go-for-SonarCloud-with-Github-Actions.md

 Learn the basics of analyzing a Go project with SonarQube in my post [Go for SonarQube](https://medium.com/red6-es/go-for-sonarqube-ffff5b74f33a).
 In this post I'll show you how to use [Github Actions]() to analyze your Go project with [SonarCloud](https://sonarcloud.io).
 SonarCloud offers SonarQube as a service in the cloud.

+{% link remast/go-for-sonarqube-4iho %}

 ## Set up a Build with Github Actions

-We start by setting up a basic build pipeline for our Go project using Github Actions.
+We start by setting up a basic build pipeline for our Go project using [Github Actions](https://github.com/features/actions).
 We use the Github's official Go action [setup-go](https://github.com/actions/setup-go) for our build.
 So we create our pipeline for Github Actions in the file `.github/workflows/build.yml` with the following content:

 ```yaml
 on: push